Key Takeaways

 Why Insurers Fight Stacking So Hard

-Understanding how insurance companies use delay, deny, and defend tactics helps contextualize while stacking disputes often require legal representation.
+Understanding how insurance companies use delay, deny, and defend tactics helps contextualize why stacking disputes often require legal representation.
 Insurers know that most policyholders will never read the anti-stacking language, won't know what stacking is, and will accept the adjuster's first-offer explanation that "your policy limits are $100,000."

 What to Do If Your Insurer Denies Stacking